 The Compensation Committee has the authority and budget to hire an independent compensation consultant as it deems necessary.
-The Compensation Committee has retained Barney & Barney LLC as its independent compensation consultant.
-Barney & Barney LLC primarily provided the Compensation Committee advice in the following areas:
+The Compensation Committee has retained Marsh & McLennan Agency (formerly Barney & Barney LLC) as its independent compensation consultant.
+For 2017, Marsh & McLennan Agency primarily provided the Compensation Committee advice in the following areas:

-- selecting the 2015 Executive Peer Group; - evaluating the pay mix for our named executive officers; - · evaluating short-term and long-term incentives for our executive officers; and - evaluating our equity utilization.
+- selecting the 2017 Executive Peer Group; - evaluating the pay mix for our named executive officers; - · evaluating short-term and long-term incentives for our executive officers; and - evaluating our equity utilization.